-The problem of image fusion, i.e. the problem of incorporating useful information from various modality input sensors into a composite image that enhances the visual comprehension and surveillance of the observed scene, was addressed in this study.
+In this paper, the authors addressed the problem of image fusion, i.e. the problem of incorporating useful information from various modality input sensors into a composite image that enhances the visual comprehension and surveillance of the observed scene.
 More specifically, a spatial-domain method was proposed to perform fusion of both multi-focus and multi-modal input image sets.
 This method is based on error estimation methods that were introduced in the past for image enhancement and restoration and are solely performed in the spatial domain.
-In the case of multi-focus image sets scenarios the proposed spatial-domain framework seems to match the performance of several current popular transform-domain methods, as for example, the wavelet transform and the trained ICA technique.
+In the case of multi-focus image sets scenarios the proposed spatialdomain framework seems to match the performance of several current popular transform-domain methods, as for example, the wavelet transform and the trained ICA technique.
 The proposed methodology exhibits also interesting results in the case of multi-modal image sets, producing outputs with distinctively outlined edges compared to transform-domain methods.

-Fig. 11.
-Overall fusion improvement using the proposed fusion approach enhanced with restoration and comparison with the TopoICA fusion scheme.
-Experiments with the "Porto" dataset.
+FIGURE 9.
+Overall fusion improvement using the proposed fusion approach enhanced with restoration.
+Experiments with the "pebbles" dataset.